2 To The Fourth Power

 Scientific Notation and Powers of 10

 Large numbers are often expressed using scientific notation, which employs powers of 10.
-For instance, the number 1,000,000 can be written as 10⁶ (10 to the sixth power).
+That said, for instance, the number 1,000,000 can be written as 10⁶ (10 to the sixth power).
 Understanding powers of 2, combined with the understanding of powers of 10, forms the basis for efficient representation and manipulation of very large or very small numbers in scientific contexts.

 Negative Exponents: A Further Exploration